-The Gorilla Habituation Experience requires a bit of drive time from the Lodge where you might be staying.
-The Habituation Experience is at 7:30 am, half an hour earlier than the typical Trek.
+The Gorilla Habituation Experience requires drive time from the Lodge where you might be staying.
+The Habituation Experience is at 7:00 am, half an hour earlier than the typical Trek.

 Is the Gorilla Habituation Experience Safe?
 That is an often asked question.
 Uganda has Gorillas but not Guerrillas.
-You can find guerillas in other countries while trekking the gentle giants, but not in Uganda.
+While trekking the gentle giants, you can find guerillas in other countries but not in Uganda.